faridi-nayunda/faridi-nayunda/README.md

 🎯 **Data Scientist | AI Engineer | Software Developer**

-I build intelligent systems and scalable software that transform data into actionable insights and real-world solutions.
+I specialize in building AI-powered systems, intelligent data solutions, and scalable backend architectures that bridge the gap between raw data and impactful digital products.

 My work sits at the intersection of: